zunzun08/zunzun08.github.io/docs/Sampling/2025-05-18-metropolis-hastings.md

   </video>
 </p>

-Effectively, samples from $p(x)$ and concluding that they are accepted as approximations of $q(x)$.
+Effectively, samples from $p(x)$ and conclude that they are accepted as approximations of $q(x)$.

 ## Mathematical Background
-Before formally defining the Metropolis Hastings, I'd like to recall or introduce a few concepts the reader should be familiar with to understand the proof of the Metropolis-Hastings Algorithm.
+Before formally defining the MH algorithm, I'd like to recall or introduce a few concepts that the reader should be familiar with to understand the proof of the MH algorithm.

 ### Monte Carlo
 Monte Carlo methods are a class of computational techniques that use random sampling to approximate mathematical quantities, such as integrals.
 These methods are useful when analytical solutions are difficult or impossible to obtain.

-Given a probability density function $f(x)$ and independently and identically distributed (i.i.d) samples $x_1, x_2, ..., x_n$ from $f(x)$, we can approximate the integral of a continuous function $a(x)$ with respect to $f(x)$:
+Given a probability density function $f(x)$ and independently and identically distributed (i.i.d) samples $X_1, X_2, ..., X_n$ from $f(x)$, we can approximate the integral of a continuous function $a(x)$ with respect to $f(x)$:

 $$
 I = \int a(x)f(x)\text{d}x
 $$

-With the following estimation:
+With the following estimate:

 $$
 \hat{I} = \frac{1}{n} \sum_{i=1}^{n} a(x_i)